JackAdams/meteor-editable-text-wysiwyg/README.md

 WYSIWYG extension for babrahams:editable-text package
 -----------------------------------------------------

-__Do not `meteor add babrahams:wysiwyg`__
+__Do not `meteor add babrahams:editable-text-wysiwyg`__

-This package provides the base code for adding a wysiwyg widget to babarahams:editable-text.
+This package just provides the base code when adding a wysiwyg widget to babarahams:editable-text.
 By itself it has no effect.

 Example app: [http://editable-text-demo.meteor.com](http://editable-text-demo.meteor.com)